wwivbbs/docs/docs/install/upgrade.md

-# Upgrading WWIV 4.x to WWIV 5
+# Upgrading from previous versions.
 ***

 # BACKUP your existing WWIV BBS